What is AI Governance?

 Pie with purple wedge

-A true end-to-end governance process across the AI model lifecycle calls for collaboration between risk managers, model builders and business leaders.
-This requires common language, frameworks for effective partnerships, and continuous adaptability given that AI systems often support real-time business decisions.
+A true end-to-end governance process across the ML model lifecycle calls for collaboration between risk managers, data scientists, and business leaders.
+This requires common language, frameworks for effective partnerships, and good documentation to support decision-making processes.
+The adaptability is essential since AI systems often support real-time data-driven decisions.
 The good news is that, despite starting from different perspectives, all of these roles have overlapping interests and goals.

 Read The Blog